sdomville/vue-light-bootstrap-dashboard/README.md

 ## :rocket: Getting started

-Vue Light Bootstrap Dashboard is built on top of Bootstrap 4, Vuejs and Vue-router.
+Buddy is built on top of Bootstrap 4, Vuejs and Vue-router.
 To get started do the following steps:

 1. Download the project
 2. Make sure you have node.js (https://nodejs.org/en/) installed